SchornacklabSLCU/amfinder/README.md

 **Important:** Before using `amf` for training or prediction (see next section), you will need to activate its Python virtual environment.
 To that end, open a terminal in the `amf` directory and run the command `source amfenv/bin/activate` to activate the virtual environment.
 Your terminal prompt will change to `(amfenv) $`.
 Once you are done with `amf`, you can deactivate the environment by running the command `deactivate`.

+**Note:** old processors may lack AVX and AVX2 processor instructions and may fail to run Tensorflow.
+If you encounter such error, you need to download and build Tensorflow from sources.
+Instructions can be found on the Tensorflow website.

 ### Using the software

 **`amf` is used either to predict fungal colonisation and intraradical hyphal structures within plant root images (prediction mode), or to train AMFinder neural networks (training mode).**